unipartdigital/workflows_engine/docs/source/primitives.rst

 Redirect
 ********

-Redirect tasks change workflow to the one specified by the url.
+Redirect tasks switch the workflow to that found at the url provided.

 Schema
 ------